 In our IOSH Approved & Certified Behavioural Safety Leadership program – delivered online you’ll learn more about how to turbocharge your safety culture.
 Click here to find out more.

-Andrew Sharman is CEO of international safety consultants RMS, learn more at www.RMSswitzerland.com
+Dr. Andrew Sharman is professor at CEDEP, president at IOSH and managing partner at international safety consultants RMS, learn more at www.RMSswitzerland.com.

 His best-selling book From Accidents to Zero: A Practical Guide to Improving Your Workplace Safety Culture (and other best-selling safety culture and leadership titles) is available with an exclusive25% discount.
 Use the code Quentic25 at www.fromaccidentstozero.com to order your books now.